TharunBalaji2004/android-ci-cd/README.md

 ### 1. Setup GitHub Actions for repository

-To add GitHub Actions to your repository you need to create a yaml file `repo/.github/workflows/ci.yaml`
+To add GitHub Actions workflow file to your repository you need to create a yaml file `.github/workflows/ci.yaml`

 ```yaml
 name: CI